robgarrett/generator-node-typescript/README.md

 1. Clone this repo.
 2. npm i
 3. npm run build
+4. npm link
-4. Run yo from a new folder.
+5. Run yo from a new folder.

 ## Details
 This generator contains the following files, and decription of each, as follows: